roman-mueller/puppet4-sandbox/README.md

 ```

 # Problems
-Changes made in `code/environments/production/` do not always get picked up by the puppetserver.
-This is a bug which should be resolved in the next version (https://tickets.puppetlabs.com/browse/PUP-4461).
-If you made changes which don't get applied, try restarting the puppetserver: `systemctl restart puppetserver.service`

 You cannot use cfacter yet, instead the legacy facter is used.
 That is a bug and will be resolved soon in the next version (https://tickets.puppetlabs.com/browse/FACT-965).